Jack Russell Terrier

 Training Milestones for Jack Russell Terrier

-Successful training for Jack Russell Terrier respects this breed's good (but independent) trainability profile and natural fearless tendencies.
+Training gains with a Jack Russell Terrier compound when the handler adapts to the breed's actual learning style rather than forcing a generic curriculum and natural fearless tendencies.
 Weeks one through four: focus on establishing trust and learning your Jack Russell Terrier's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Jack Russell Terrier owners should expect the training journey to require patience given this breed's good (but independent) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Common Mistakes New Jack Russell Terrier Owners Make